ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/en.md

 [^countdown-timers-stable]: Set a countdown using a command, no automatic start.
 [^countdown-timers-lazer]: Set a countdown from the game UI to automatically start the match.
 [^queue-modes]: Turn on to allow anyone in a lobby to queue new beatmaps, a.k.a. "host rotate".
+[^freestyle]: Turn on in song select to allow players to select any difficulty of the current beatmap.
 [^difficulty-adjust]: Change CS/AR/OD/HP of a beatmap directly from song select via the Difficulty Adjust mod.
 [^medals-lazer]: Some [Hush-Hush medals](/wiki/Medals#hush-hush) are not yet obtainable.